Marijuana laws: Why medics should just say no

 What happens if EMS providers who use marijuana safely and legally, but test positive days later in violation of policies?

-Marijuana, for medical or legal reasons, is now legal in more than twenty states.
-The legalization of marijuana begain in 2012 when voters in two states — Colorado and Washington — passed laws making the recreational use of marijuana legal.
+Marijuana, for medical or legal reasons, is now legal in more than 30 states and Washington DC.
+The legalization of marijuana began in 2012 when voters in two states — Colorado and Washington — passed laws making the recreational use of marijuana legal.

 While this trend is surprising I am not disappointed.
 I have long advocated the legalization of marijuana — not because I do or would use it, but because I believe that the tax and reduced crime benefits outweigh the societal risks.

 I don't believe that legalization will result in a marked, much less substantial, increase in use by those who would otherwise not use it regardless of its status.
 Likewise, I don't believe that legalization will result in a marked, much less substantial, increase in cases of impaired driving; the high drivers are already out there and it's still a crime.